Porcelain vs Ceramic Tile

 If porcelain is a mystery to you, it might not surprise you to learn it was a mystery to everyone outside China until the 17th century.
 After centuries of being imported from the East, a German alchemist by the name of Bottger revealed its secret composition.
 In fact, Europeans had to buy porcelain from China up until then, having no idea how to manufacture it themselves.
 They were used to ceramics and earthenware that had been around for thousands of years, but porcelain was a relative newcomer.
 Porcelain is a class of ceramics (which also includes earthenware and and pottery) and that's where the similarity between porcelain vs ceramic tile ends.
 For Europeans, who ate off of earthenware and even wood, porcelain was considered a magical material that was impervious to liquids, much harder than ceramic, and it did not stain.
 This made it ideal for dinnerware and porcelain tea sets, but it also found a niche in architectural design.
 To discover the secrets of porcelain tile vs ceramic tile, and when to use each in your home or business, take a look at this quick guide.

-#1 The Density Determines Where to Use Porcelain vs Ceramic Tile
+#1.
+The Density Determines Where to Use Porcelain vs Ceramic Tile

 Both ceramic and porcelain are created by a mixture of clay, minerals, and water, but porcelain ends up being much denser than ceramic due to the fact that it starts out with a finer, more refined, clay and is fired at extremely high temperatures.
 The Chinese made porcelain with Kaolin clay, which was only available in China.
 When the Europeans took over the recipe, they experimented with other types of fine clay and even finely ground sand and glass particles and eventually ended up with a similar product.
 It's the difference between the very fine clay versus the common clay that makes for a porcelain tile being far less porous than ceramic tile - almost glass-like.
 This makes it ideal for use indoors and out, unlike glazed ceramic tile which needs to be protected from watery elements and staining.
 Colors tend to weather unevenly with glazed ceramic tiles.
 However, you can still use unglazed ceramic tile outdoors, if you prefer a rougher, less glass-like, appearance.
-Here is an example of a bathroom done in porcelain tile.
-Porcelain vs Ceramic Tile
+Here is an example of an entrance done in porcelain tile.

-#2 The Hardness Determines the Lifetime
+#2.
+The Hardness Determines the Lifetime

-#3 Installation Can Difficult With Porcelain
+#3.
+Installation Can be Difficult with Porcelain

-#4 Water Absorption
+#4.
+Water Absorption

 Durability, Longevity, and Imperviousness to Water